 Negative body image

 Do any of these ring a bell to you?
-It’s ok to feel any of these emotions, you might just need some help or TLC.
+It’s okay to feel any of these emotions, you might just need some help or TLC.
 Becoming a mum is the most precious thing in the world, but it is also the hardest.

 One thing you will need to let go of is the preconceived ideas you had before & just let yourself enjoy this special time.
 I am a mother of two & I know for a fact that once I let go of the details life seemed so much easier.